sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 ---
 ## Changelog

+### v0.2.0
+- Created: ETL lambda function to prepare csv from raw .gz log
+- Created: Glue Crawler to generate schema on data catalogue
+- Improved: bot_map.json to include more signatures and IP ranges for some LLM bot crawlers

 ### v0.1.1
 - Improved: fetch function compare log files in external with bucket and copy only new items, except today's log